 - Hepatitis B is given in infancy in some jurisdictions and to pre-teen school children in others.
 Two or three doses are given, depending on age and the volume of vaccine used.

 - A second dose is given 6 to 12 months after the first.
-Most jurisdictions offer HPV vaccine free of charge only for girls.
-The risk of HPV-related cancer is much higher in women than in men.

 For information on which vaccines are covered and when given in your province or territory, visit: www.phac-aspc.gc.ca/im/is-vc-eng.php.